ukutaht/blog/_posts/2015-03-16-using-the-option-type-effectively.md

 Lately we've seen the `Option` type get more and more attention in the community.
 Adopted from functional languages, it can help us avoid null values and write safer code.

-Suppose that we have a function to find the shortest string from a list.
+Suppose that we already have a function to find the shortest string from a list.
 It returns an `Option` like this:

 ```rust
 let names = vec!["Uku", "Felipe"];